Horlawhumy-dev/djangoheroku/index.md

 #### Key takeaways
 1. How to set up Django project with required dependencies.
-2. Developing an application for the article and setting up a database.
+2. Developing an application for the article and setting up database.
-2. How to set up an account and log in with Heroku.
+2. How to set up an account and log in to Heroku.
-3. How to push up a project to git for the Heroku to access it.
+3. Pushing the application to remote repository.
-4. How to hoist your project and get a domain name with an extension of herokuapp.com.
+4. How to host your project and get a domain name with an extension of herokuapp.com.

 ### Setting Up Django Project
-We are developing student profile mini-websites that would have features like name, email, phone, and delete buttons on each profile.
-I will be using bash but feel free to use your terminal if you do not have that.
-We need to set up a virtual environment as a dependency for the Django project.
-But before that, navigate to where your project will stay in your local computer and make the folder.
+We are developing student profile mini-websites that has features like name, email, phone, and delete buttons on each profile.
+I will be using bash but feel free to use your terminal if you do not have.
+We need to set up a virtual environment as a dependency for the Django project, but before that, navigate to where your project will be in your local computer and make such folder.

 ```bash
 $ cd Desktop